Dawcio85/fivepseq_docker/README.md

 # Fivepseq Docker Usage

 This guide explains how to pull, run, and test the Fivepseq Docker image from Docker Hub.
+- For more information about Fivepseq visit the official repository on GitHub: https://github.com/lilit-nersisyan/fivepseq.

 ## 1. Pull the Image from Docker Hub